The Power of Early Intervention: Why Starting ABA Therapy Early Makes All the Difference

 When parents first learn their child may have autism spectrum disorder, one of the most important decisions they'll make is when to begin intervention services.

-According to the CDC, approximately 1 in 36 children are identified with autism in the United States.
-Research consistently shows that early intervention—particularly Applied Behavior Analysis (ABA) therapy—can dramatically improve outcomes for children with autism.
+According to the CDC, about 1 in 36 children in the US have autism.
+Research shows that early intervention—especially ABA therapy—can greatly improve outcomes.

 A Personal Note from the Buzz ABA Family